Zhao Xiaoding, ASC, CNSC helps bring the visual language of Chinese ink-brush painting to the action and intimacy of this stylish drama.

 Shadow is perhaps the most stunning product of their collaboration yet, a combination of sweeping action and intimate character study that brings the visual language of Chinese ink-brush painting to cinematic life.
-AC spoke with Zhao by phone about the project, which would screen just a few weeks later at Camerimage.
+AC spoke with Zhao by phone about the project, which screened just a few weeks later at the Camerimage Film Festival.

 American Cinematographer: You and Zhang are frequent collaborators.
 How would you describe your relationship?